KerfuffleV2/rusty-ggml/README.md

 # rusty-ggml

-GGML bindings  that aim to be idiomatic Rust rather than directly corresponding to the C/C++ interface
+GGML bindings  that aim to be idiomatic Rust rather than directly corresponding to the C/C++ interface.

 ## GG-what?